How to Obtain Full Text Copies - GT Community

 For individual technical reports, Georgia Tech students and faculty/staff should request copies of technical reports by filling out an ILLiad request form.
 Please indicate in the ILLiad "Notes" field that this is a technical report, and mention where it was cited (in the NTIS database, etc.).

-Subject Librarians provide GT students and faculty/staff with expert quick and in-depth reference and search assistance.
+Subject Librarians provide Georgia Tech students and faculty/staff with expert quick and in-depth reference and search assistance.

 For individual technical reports, Georgia Tech students and faculty/staff can request copies of technical reports by filling out an ILLiad request form.
 Please indicate in the ILLiad "Notes" field that this is a technical report, and mention where it was cited (in the NTIS database, etc.).